khushisharma0709/demo/README.md

 # demo
-demo for exploring git and github.
+demo for exploring git and github..